vrtulspud/chowdown/_recipes/ginger_butternut_squash_soup_ip.md

 directions:
-- In the pressure cooker, with the top off, over medium heat soften onions with the sage, salt and pepper.
+- Select [Saute] to pre-heat the pressure cooker.
+In the pressure cooker, with the top off, soften onions with the sage, salt and pepper.
-- When the onions are soft, scoot onions aside and tumble in enough squash cubes to cover the base of the pressure cooker, let brown for for about 10 minutes, stirring infrequently.
+- When the onions are soft, scoot onions aside and add a handful of squash cubes to cover the base of the pressure cooker.
+- Let squash cubes brown for for about 10 minutes, stirring infrequently.
 - Add the rest of the squash along with the ginger, nutmeg, and stock.
-- Close and lock the lid of the pressure cooker.
-Cook for 15 minutes at high pressure.
+- Close and lock the lid of the Instant Pot.
+Select [Pressure Cook] or [Manual], set to [High], and then use the [+] or [-] buttons to set 15 minutes of time.
-- When time is up, open the cooker by releasing the pressure.
+- When time is up, open the cooker by releasing the pressure, using the Quick Release method.
-- Fish out the woody sage stem and discard.
+- Remove the woody sage stem and discard.
-- With a stick immersion blender puree the contents of the pressure cooker and serve!
+- With a stick immersion blender, puree the contents of the pressure cooker.
-- Garnish with salty, toasted pumpkin seeds.
+- Garnish with salty, toasted pumpkin seeds and serve.

 ---